-Section 13.
+Section 10.
 Appeal.

-- (1) Any applicant dissatisfied with the recommendation of the Code Enforcement Officer or the decision of the City Manager may appeal such recommendation or decision to the City Council of the City of Sky Valley provided such appeal shall be in writing and filed with the City Clerk within 10 business days of receipt of the decision of the City Manager. - (2) If an appeal as provided for in the section filed with the City Clerk 14 days prior to the next regularly scheduled meeting of the City of Sky Valley such appeal shall be placed on the agenda for consideration at that meeting. - (3) If the appeal is filed less than 14 days prior to the next regularly scheduled meeting of the City Council, the appeal will be placed on the next following agenda or it may be placed on an agenda for a called meeting if one is scheduled prior to the regular City Council meeting date. - (4) The City Council, in considering an appeal, will hear from the applicant, the City Code Enforcement Officer, the City Manager, and other persons who may wish to provide information to the City Council.
+- (1) Any applicant dissatisfied with the recommendation of the Code Enforcement Officer or the decision of the City Manager may appeal such recommendation or decision to the city council of the City of Sky Valley provided such appeal shall be in writing and filed with the city clerk within 10 business days of receipt of the decision of the City Manager. - (2) If an appeal as provided in the section filed with the city clerk 14 days prior to the next regularly scheduled meeting of the city of Sky Valley such appeal shall be placed on the agenda for consideration of the appeal at that meeting. - (3) If the appeal is filed less than 14 days prior to the next regularly scheduled meeting of the City of Sky Valley, the appeal will be placed on the next following agenda or it may be placed on an agenda for a called meeting if one is scheduled prior to the regular council meeting date. - (4) The City Council, in considering an appeal, will hear from the applicant, the City Code Enforcement Officer, the City Manager, and other persons who may wish to provide information to the City Council.
 In making a decision, the City Council will be governed at all time by the criteria outlined in this ordinance.

-Section 14.
+Section 11.
 Penalties for Violation.